Teaching Multiplication With Arrays: The importance of concrete models

 multiplication arrays

 All in all, we have been really building some solid conceptual understanding of factors, products, and arrays–and we are ready to dig into the second part of the activity–determining the difference between prime and composite numbers!
 We are on our way!
-If you are interested in seeing more, just click the image below to see more about this resource.
+If you are interested in seeing more, just click the image below or RIGHT HERE to see more about this resource.

 Thanks for stopping by!